 The Flamenco dress: origin and evolution

 Women wear flamenco dresses, the only regional costume that follows fashion trends.
-Its origins date back to the late 19th century, when peasants and vendors wore them as work clothes, adorning them with ruffles.
-Over time, the aristocracy adopted them, and they evolved into the elegant garment that characterizes the Fair today.
+Their origins date back to the late nineteenth century.
+Peasants and vendors once wore them as work clothes with ruffles.
+Over time, the aristocracy adopted them.
+They evolved into the elegant garment that defines the Fair today.

 For their part, men usually wear the short suit, consisting of a jacket, shirt, tie, tight trousers and cowboy boots, an outfit traditionally linked to horse riding and Andalusian culture.